 When entering percentage-based measures, the calculation to determine the Meaningful Use numerator and denominator will vary by measure.
-Eligible Professionals should refer to the CMS (Centers for Medicare and Medicaid Services) Stage 1 EHR Meaningful Use Specification Sheets for a clear definition of a Meaningful Use numerator and denominator prior to completing the Wisconsin Medicaid EHR Incentive Program application.
+Eligible Professionals should refer to the CMS 2015 Specification Sheets for a clear definition of a Meaningful Use numerator and denominator prior to completing the Wisconsin Medicaid EHR Incentive Program application.

-Note: Meaningful Use numerators and denominators include the number of relevant patients as defined in the Specification Sheets and not just Medicare and Medicaid patients.
+Note: Meaningful Use numerators and denominators include the number of relevant patients as defined in the Specification Sheets, not just Medicare and Medicaid patients.